shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 1. Verify that the user has been created successfully.
 In the Microsoft 365 admin center, in the left navigation pane, select **Users** and select **Active users**.
 The new user should be listed, along with their assigned license.

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   >
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Task 2: Access other admin centers

 In this task, you will learn how to access other admin centers from Microsoft Admin Center.

-1. To access other admin centers, from the navigation pane select **Admin centers** and choose all **All Admin centers**.
+1. Open [https://admin.microsoft.com](https://go.microsoft.com/fwlink/p/?linkid=2024339), to access other admin centers, from the navigation pane select **Show all**, under **Admin centers** choose **All Admin centers**.
 Opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Yammer Enterprise, Dynamics 365, Power Apps, Skype for business, and other services.

     ![](Images/lab1-t3-img1.png)